Las Vegas resort employees surprised with $5,000 bonus

-LAS VEGAS (KLAS) — As many as 5,000 employees at the Cosmopolitan of Las Vegas were honored with a special surprise in the form of $5,000 individual bonuses.
+LAS VEGAS, Nev.
+(KLAS) — As many as 5,000 employees at the Cosmopolitan of Las Vegas were honored with a special surprise in the form of $5,000 individual bonuses.

 The surprise took place at the resort’s iconic music and entertainment venue, The Chelsea, on Wednesday, where more than 2,500 employees were in attendance.